Index to this series | Text of Chapman’s Homer’s Iliad

 (Who was to make the slaughter good) he might haue strewd the sands.

-Antilochus, son of Nestor, goes to help Menelaus attack Aeneas, who flees.
+Antilochus, who achieved the first killing in Book IV, and who is now identified as a son of Nestor: he goes to help Menelaus attack Aeneas, who flees.
 They can thus rescue the bodies, and then they kill Pylaemen and his charioteer Mydon.
 Antilochus takes the horse.

 Hector is roused by this, and runs for the Greeks, Mars and Bellona marching before him.
 “This sight, when great Tydides saw, his haire stood vp on end” (line 595).
 Like a lost traveller who encounters a raging river, Diomedes turns back, warning the Greeks, concerning Hector (lines 604–7),